The Predator's Edge (7)

 The psychological framework described in this series is designed for high-performance trading under extreme market conditions.
 While these mental strategies can be valuable for developing discipline and focus, they are not substitutes for professional mental health care when needed.

 If you find yourself experiencing persistent anxiety, depression, social isolation, or other mental health concerns—whether related to trading or other life circumstances—please consider speaking with a qualified mental health professional.
-The intense psychological approaches described here should enhance your overall well-being, not replace healthy coping mechanisms or social connections.
+The intense psychological approaches described here should enhance your overall wellbeing, not replace healthy coping mechanisms or social connections.

 Trading psychology should support a balanced life, not consume it.
 If your pursuit of trading excellence is creating significant distress in your relationships, health, or overall happiness, that may indicate the need for professional guidance or a reassessment of your approach.